A Practical Guide for Running Kubernetes in Production

 Canary releases direct small traffic percentages to new versions.
 Expand traffic as confidence grows.
 Detect problems before full rollout.

 Argo Rollouts and Flagger automate canary analysis.
-Automatic promotion or rollback based on metrics.
+Automatic promotion or rollback based on metrics takes humans out of the loop.

 Define success metrics before deployment.
 Error rates, latency percentiles, and business metrics inform promotion decisions.